Optimizing Noise for $f$-Differential Privacy via Anti-Concentration and Stochastic Dominance: Proofs and Technical Details

-\propunique* \begin{proof} Properties 2 and 3 of Definition \ref{def:dCND} uniquely determine the cdf, so there is at most one discrete CND.
-Since Proposition \ref{prop:round} established that the rounding of any continuous CND gives a discrete CND, which must be the unique discrete CND at sensitivity 1.
+\propunique* \begin{proof} First we will show that properties 2 and 3 of Definition \ref{def:dCND} uniquely determine the cdf, so there is at most one discrete CND.
+Notice that given $F(0)$, the recursion in property 2 of Definition \ref{def:dCND} fully determines the cdf.
+Property 3 of Definition \ref{def:dCND} implies that $F(-1)=P(N<0)=P(N>0)=1-F(0)$.
+Combining this with $f(F(0))=F(-1)$, which is from property 2, we have that $f(F(0))=1-F(0)$, which implies that $F(0)=1-c_f$.
+We see that there is at most one discrete CND at sensitivity one.
+Since Proposition \ref{prop:round} established that the rounding of any continuous CND gives a discrete CND, it follows that this construction results in the unique discrete CND at sensitivity 1.

 Let $N_c$ be any CND for $f$.
 Note that $F_{N_c}(1/2)=1-c_f$ and $F_{N_c}(-1/2)=c_f$, by Lemma \ref{lem:CNDcf}.
 By the recursion in Lemma \ref{lem:recurrence} it follows that for an integer $x<=0$, $F_{N_c}(x+1/2)=f^{\circ x}(1-c_f)$ and $F_{N_c}(x-1/2) = f^{\circ x}(c_f)$.
 Using the expression from the proof of Proposition \ref{prop:round}, we have that for an integer $x\leq 0$,